Waelson/Web-App-High-Availability-Cloudformation/README.md

 Before you begin to use this repository, check you have installed AWS CLI in your machine.
 If you haven't installed it, please consider to visit <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-bundle.html">AWS CLI Site</a> for more informations.
 <br/><br/>
 <ul>
-  <li>Into repository, you will find two shell scripts files to create and update stack into Cloudformation.
-Use them to manipulate your Cloudformation stack or as reference to learning about Cloudformation commands using AWS CLI. </li>
+  <li>Into repository, you will find two shell scripts files to create and update stack on Cloudformation.
+Use them to manipulate your Cloudformation stack or as reference to learn about Cloudformation commands using AWS CLI. </li>
   <li>Create stack: <code>./create.sh &#60;your-stack-name&#62; &#60;cloudformation-script-yml-file&#62; &#60;parameter-file&#62;</code></li>
   <li>Update stack: <code>./update.sh &#60;your-stack-name&#62; &#60;cloudformation-script-yml-file&#62; &#60;parameter-file&#62;</code></li>
   <li>Note #1: Scripts must to be execute in following order: First, <code>networks.yml</code> responsable for creation all network configurations and last <code>servers.yml</code> to create EC2 instances and other resources associate it.</li>